Leticia Gómez-Tagle: Reception

 Her album Dance Passion (2016) was praised for its imaginative survey of dance-inspired works across Europe and Latin America.

 The follow-up, Poems and Pictures (2018), received international acclaim.
-Fanfare praised her “liquid lyricism” in Ravel’s Ondine, the clarity and rhythmic dash of her Scarbo, and her colorful interpretation of Mussorgsky’s Pictures at an Exhibition.
+Fanfare praised her "liquid lyricism" in Ravel's "Ondine", the clarity and rhythmic dash of her version of "Scarbo", and her colorful interpretation of Mussorgsky's Pictures at an Exhibition.

-Her Sonatas in B Minor (2019), featuring works by Chopin, Liszt, and Scarlatti, was described by ResMusica as combining “transparency of textures” with a focus on structural clarity and harmonic nuance.
-Maciej Chiżyński noted her Chopin performance for its “variety of colors that caress the ear,” while recognizing her measured approach in Liszt.
-Fanfare characterized the album as “bravery in the face of two of the repertoire’s most technically daunting and musically challenging B-Minor Sonatas.”
+Her Sonatas in B Minor (2019), featuring works by Chopin, Liszt, and Scarlatti, was described by ResMusica as combining "transparency of textures" with a focus on structural clarity and harmonic nuance.
+Maciej Chiżyński noted her Chopin performance for its "variety of colors that caress the ear", while recognizing her measured approach in Liszt.
+Fanfare characterized the album as "bravery in the face of two of the repertoire's most technically daunting and musically challenging B-Minor Sonatas."